Robust Perception-Based Navigation using PAC-NMPC with a Learned Value Function: Related Work

 \section{Related Work}

-To enable finite horizon NMPC, many approaches use a global planner to generate receding horizon waypoints to avoid local minima.
-Sampling-based planners (e.g. RRT and its variants) with simplified or holonomic dynamics are a common choice (e.g. \cite{polevoy2022post, jian2023dynamic}).
-Alternatively, recent research has investigated the use of learned models to generate waypoints directly from sensor data.
-A recent autonomous waypoint generation strategy (AWGS) \cite{sharma2012autonomous} has shown that planning trajectories to waypoints generated by an RL agent can result in shorter trajectories than RRT.
+To enable effective finite horizon NMPC, researchers have investigated the use of learned models to generate waypoints directly from sensor data \cite{sharma2012autonomous}.
 Learned waypoints have been used in MPC for drone racing \cite{kaufmann2018deep}, quadrotor navigation in environments with dead-end corridors \cite{greatwood2019reinforcement}, navigation in real-world cluttered environments \cite{bansal2020combining}, and navigation in dynamic environments with other agents \cite{brito2021go}.

-In contrast, our approach aims to circumvent the need to generate local waypoints by augmenting the cost function of the NMPC directly.
-This is more closely related to Quasi-Infinite Horizon NMPC \cite{chen1998quasi}, which uses the solution of an appropriate Lyapunov equation to determine the terminal state cost.
-This approximates infinite horizon NMPC and has been demonstrated by stabilizing simple ODEs.
-Quasi-Infinite Horizon NMPC has been built upon to account for active steady-state input constraints \cite{pannocchia2003existence}, waypoint navigation \cite{de2008waypoint}, and periodic behaviors \cite{erez2012infinite}.
+Recently, learned waypoints have been used alongside artificial potential fields \cite{bektacs2022apf} and hierarchical reinforcement learning \cite{gao2023efficient} to improve navigation in complex environments when using only immediate sensor information.